-Students wishing to transfer their credit to the Bachelor of Arts Music Major at Avondale will need to complete the first two years of study at Mission College.
-The program would be completed with five semesters at Avondale College.
+Students wishing to transfer their credit to the Bachelor of Arts Music Major at Avondale would need to complete the first two years of study at Mission College.
+This program then requires five semesters at Avondale College.
 Students need to have a grade 5 Music Theory level of proficiency prior to the admission to the Avondale Program and also need to have achieved performance skills on an instrument at a similar level through either the Trinity or Royal Schools of Music.
 In order to complete the Music Major in the minimum time it is necessary for students transferring credits from Mission College to commence their study program at Avondale in the August Semester.